Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

+These results underscore the challenge of designing benchmarks that do not contain any examples without text-only dependencies.
+While it is challenging to dissect the precise cause for these biases, many studies have conjectured several issues in data curation.
+These issues include shortcuts between language and corresponding answers~\citep{goyal2017making}, IID train-test splits~\citep{agrawal2018don}, shifted prior distributions~\citep{gat2021perceptual}, limited human-level perception abilities~\citep{fu2024blink} and failures to identify visual patterns in the image~\citep{tong2024eyes}.

 \paragraph{Datasets with image intra-modality dependency.} \emph{Efforts to eliminate textual biases from benchmarks have led to an unintended consequence of introduction of strong visual intra-modality dependencies.} We find that these newer datasets often allow models to succeed by relying solely on the image, effectively ignoring the question.
 This is most illustrated in MMBench~\citep{liu2024mmbench}, where an image-only model outperforms a random baseline by $41\%$.
-This issue persists even in benchmarks designed to focus on multi-modal reasoning, including MMMU-Pro~\citep{yue2024mmmu}, MMVP~\citep{tong2024eyes}, Q-Bench~\citep{wu2024qbench}, and MM-Star~\citep{chen2024we}, which exhibit image-only performance gains of $1.21\%$, $8.36\%$, $11.38\%$, and $9.87\%$, respectively.
-Instead of requiring multimodal understanding, these evaluations have simply swapped a textual dependency with a visual one to obtain the correct answer.
-The central goal of benchmark and model design should be to measure the intended task using both modalities for question answering, not to encourage or emphasize intra-modality dependencies.
+This issue persists even in benchmarks designed to focus on multi-modal reasoning, including TextVQA~\citep{singh2019towards}, ChartQA~\citep{masry2022chartqa}, SEED-Bench~\citep{li2023seed}, MMMU-Pro~\citep{yue2024mmmu}, MMVP~\citep{tong2024eyes}, Q-Bench~\citep{wu2024qbench}, and MM-Star~\citep{chen2024we}.

+Instead of requiring multi-modal understanding, many of these evaluation benchmarks swapped a textual dependency with a visual one to obtain the correct answer.
+This is because their curation primarily focused on mitigating text-only intra-modality dependencies.
+We recommend that the central goal of a benchmark design should be to measure the intended task using both modalities for question answering, not to emphasize intra-modality dependencies.

 \paragraph{Effect of model scaling.} Since our analysis is based on a model-dependent accuracy metric, we investigate how modal dependencies change across models of varying scales and architectures.
-We selected four datasets with distinct dependencies in \Cref{fig:model_size}: POPE~\citep{li2023evaluating}, which is dominated by inter-modality dependencies; MMMU~\citep{yue2024mmmu}, which is reliant on the text modality; MMBench~\citep{liu2024mmbench}, dependent on the image modality; and AI2D~\citep{kembhavi2016diagram}, a case where individual models and the ensemble exhibit different behavioral trends.
+We selected four datasets with distinct dependencies in \Cref{fig:model_size}: POPE~\citep{li2023evaluating}, which contains predominantly inter-modality dependencies; MMMU~\citep{yue2024mmmu}, which is reliant on both image and text intra-modality dependencies; MMBench~\citep{liu2024mmbench}, dependent on the image modality; and AI2D~\citep{kembhavi2016diagram}, reliant on the text intra-modality dependencies.